Sam-Max/rcmltb/README.md

 4. **Deploying using docker-compose**

-**NOTE**: If you want to use port other than 80, change it in docker-compose.yml
+**NOTE**: If you want to use port other than 80 or 8080, change it in docker-compose.yml

 ```
 sudo apt install docker-compose